Dusch4593/nyt_bestsellers_cli/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nyt_bestsellers_cli.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/nyt_bestsellers_cli/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/Dusch4593/nyt_bestsellers_cli.
+This project is intended to be a safe, welcoming space for collaboration.

 ## License